-The following foods will be considered WHOA FOODS (those that are considered the least healthy) and may NOT be brought in by parents or staff to share with students during class EXCEPT during one of the four parties per year which are selected by the classroom teacher.
+The following foo idered WHOA FOODS (those that are considered the least healthy) and may NOT be brought in by parents or staff to share with students during class EXCEPT during one of the four parties per year which are selected by the classroom teacher.
 These foods include cupcakes, cookies, donuts, ice cream, candy, cakes, pies, popsicles, sweetened breakfast cereal, hot chocolate, and flavored milk.
 NOTE: ONLY ONE WHOA food (treat) per party.